Plant DetailShow Menu

 Description

-American holly is a woody, broadleaf evergreen tree in the Aquifoliaceae (holly) family that has generated numerous cultivars.
-In nature, it is found growing as an understory tree or shrub in moist, deciduous forests in central and southeastern United States.
-The genus name Ilex is in reference to the similarity of the evergreen leaves to Quercus ilex.
-The specific epithet opaca means dull, dark, or opaque in reference to the dullness of the leaf surface.
+American holly is a woody, broadleaf evergreen tree in the holly family (Aquifoliaceae) that has generated numerous cultivars.
+In nature, it is found growing as an understory tree or shrub in moist, deciduous forests in the central and southeastern United States..
+The specific epithet, opaca, means dull, dark, or opaque in reference to the dullness of the leaf surface.

 American holly grows in moist, neutral to acidic soils in full sun to partial shade.
-It will tolerate a range of soil textures, is moderately salt tolerant, and highly deer resistant.
+It is intolerant of limestone soils.
+It will tolerate a range of soil textures, is moderately salt tolerant, and is highly deer resistant.
 It will tolerate occasionally wet or dry soil, but not flooding.
 For optimum growth, avoid poorly drained soils.
 Protect it from cold winter winds and winter sun.
 In hot summer climates, give it afternoon shade.
 Being situated in too much shade will cause the plant foliage to lose density.
-In order to produce the bright red or orange berries that the holly is known for, both male and female plants must be present.
+To have the bright red or orange berries that the holly is known for, both male and female plants must be present.
+Only female trees produce fruits and they must have a nearby male pollinizer.

 Fire Risk: This plant has a high flammability rating and should not be planted within the defensible space of your home.
 Select plants with a low flammability rating for the sites nearest your home.